camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

    All authentication and authorization decisions are bundled in an Authorization Server, which ensures that CAMARA access tokens are only then issued to the API consumer,
    - if the API consumer is registered through the onboarding process
-   - if the API consumer is using the authorization grant agreed upon during the onboarding process
+   - if the API consumer is using the authorization grant/flow agreed upon during the onboarding process
-     - grant-type urn:openid:params:grant-type:ciba
-     - grant-type urn:ietf:params:oauth:grant-type:jwt-bearer
-     - grant-type authorization_code
-     - grant-type client_credentials
    - if and after the User or API consumer sucessfully authenticated to the Authorization Server
    - if the requested Purpose and scopes were agreed upon during the onboarding process